HelpBot Assistant

 Create a new WPF Blazor App in Visual Studio

-To create a WPF Blazor App using Visual Studio, it is essential® to follow the comprehensive steps outlined in the Microsoft Templates documentation.
-Ensuring that you understand each step from the official guide will provide the foundation needed to continue with this documentation.
+To create a WPF Blazor App using Visual Studio, follow the comprehensive steps in the Microsoft Templates documentation.
+Ensuring and understanding each step in the official guide establishes the foundation required to continue with this documentation.

-To add the Blazor Calendar component to the app, open NuGet Package Manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), then search for and install Syncfusion.Blazor.Calendars and Syncfusion.Blazor.Themes.
-Alternatively, use the following Package Manager commands.
+To add the Blazor DataGrid component in the app, open the NuGet Package Manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), then search and install Syncfusion.Blazor.Grid and Syncfusion.Blazor.Themes.
+Alternatively, run the following commands in the Package Manager Console to achieve the same.

 NOTE

-Ensure that the package Microsoft.AspNetCore.Components.WebView.Wpf is updated to version 8.0.16 or later.
+Ensure the package Microsoft.AspNetCore.Components.WebView.Wpf is installed at version 8.0.16 or later.
 For details, see the package page in NuGet.

 WPF Blazor App NuGet package reference